Grant County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Grant County is $61,824.
 This is 3% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 21% lower.
+It is also 21% lower than the national median of $78,538.
 The poverty rate stands at 13.5%.
 This is 12% lower than the state poverty rate of 15.3%.
 The unemployment rate is 4.0%.
 This is 17% lower than the state rate of 4.9%.
 The median home value is $79,500.
 Housing costs are 57% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 1.3x, Grant County is one of the most affordable housing markets in the area.
 75.1% of occupied housing units are owner-occupied.
 This homeownership rate is 14% higher than the state average of 65.8%.

 Race & Ethnicity